redis/Tutorials/src/uc/personalized_recommendations.md

 This makes Redis recommendations responsive to evolving user preferences without retraining embeddings.

 ### Next Steps
+  - Learn more about building personalized recommendations with this [workshop](https://github.com/redis-developer/redis-movies-searcher/tree/springio-2025-workshop).
-    - Build a UI that lets users type natural language queries and get semantic recommendations instantly
+  - Build a UI for natural language queries that delivers instant semantic recommendations.
-    - Add personalization by combining user preferences with semantic search
+  - Add personalization by merging user preferences with semantic search.
-    - Explore advanced vector search techniques like HNSW indexing for large datasets
+  - Explore advanced vector search methods like HNSW indexing for large datasets.